 Family and friends will be excited to see you and your baby.
 They’ll want to visit you at home.

-It can help to put a ‘do not disturb’ sign on your front door, use your answering machine and switch your mobile phone to silent.
+It can help to put a ‘do not disturb’ sign on your front door, use voicemail and switch your mobile phone to silent.

-Other parents can be a great source of help and support in the early weeks and months of motherhood.
+Other parents can be a great source of help and support.
 If you join a local or online mothers group, you can share ideas and experiences with other new mums.